peeu32/Team-14/README.md

 - **Commuters:** Delays impact work, school and appointments of transit users.
 This project will provide real-time insights into transit delays so commuters can plan accordingly reducing stress and driving up productivity.
 - **Environmental Policy Advocates:** Public transit delays push people toward private cars, thus increasing emissions.
 This project can support policies aimed at improving public transport reliability and usage of TTC.

+## Transit Delays versus Society:
+- **Social Impact**:
+Subway delays increase commuter stress, leading to dissatisfaction with public transit.
+People who rely on the TTC for work, school, and appointments experience daily disruptions.
+Unreliable service can push riders toward other transportation options, reducing trust in the system.
+- **Economic Impact**:
+Transit delays reduce workplace productivity as employees arrive late or miss important meetings.
+Businesses near subway stations may also suffer revenue losses if delays discourage foot traffic.
+A poorly functioning transit system can weaken a city's overall economic efficiency.
+- **Environmental Impact**:
+Frequent delays push commuters toward personal vehicles, increasing traffic congestion and carbon emissions.
+This shift away from public transportation contributes to pollution and makes urban areas less sustainable.
+A more reliable subway system encourages people to choose eco-friendly transit options.
+- **How This Project Aims to Help**:
+Our machine learning model predicts subway delays, allowing transit authorities to take proactive measures.
+Identifying high-delay periods helps optimize train schedules, reducing disruptions.
+These insights can improve the overall commuter experience, making public transit a more attractive and efficient choice.

 ## Research Question:
 - Can we predict the average delay (Min Delay) of Toronto transit vehicles based on factors like time of day, station location, and train line?